 2. Rustic farmhouse living room

-Embracing a rustic farmhouse living room means celebrating the beauty of raw materials and weathered finishes that tell a story of design often features heavy timber beams across the ceiling, stone-clad fireplaces, and distressed wood furniture that adds a sense of rugged history to the might find cozy oversized armchairs upholstered in textured wool or burlap, along with vintage trunks used as side color palette usually leans toward earthy tones like warm browns, deep creams, and soft is a space designed for gathering around a fire on a chilly evening, offering a grounded and sturdy environment that feels deeply connected to nature.
+Embracing a rustic farmhouse living room means celebrating the beauty of raw materials and weathered finishes that tell a story of time.
+This design often features heavy timber beams across the ceiling, stone-clad fireplaces, and distressed wood furniture that adds a sense of rugged history to the space.
+You might find cozy oversized armchairs upholstered in textured wool or burlap, along with vintage trunks used as side tables.
+The color palette usually leans toward earthy tones like warm browns, deep creams, and soft tans.
+It is a space designed for gathering around a fire on a chilly evening, offering a grounded and sturdy environment that feels deeply connected to nature.

 3. Small farmhouse living room